-Group structure
+2.1 Group structure

-OP Financial Group
+2.1.1 OP Financial Group

 Established in 1902, OP Financial Group is a cooperative financial services group formed by independent cooperative banks and the Group's central cooperative with its subsidiaries operating under the principle of joint and several liability.
-The Group's success lies in a strong foundation of promoting the prosperity, well-being and security of its owner-members, customers and business partners.
+OP Financial Group's success lies in a strong foundation of promoting the prosperity, well-being and security of its owner-customers, customers and business partners.
 Being a Finnish Group is an important part of its identity.

-OP Financial Group consists of 178 independent member cooperative banks as of 31 December 2015 and the central cooperative they own, OP Cooperative, with its subsidiaries and affiliates.
-The Group's operations are based on the cooperative principle - cooperation and sharing the fruits of success with everyone.
+OP Financial Group consists of 167 member cooperative banks as of 31 December 2017 and their central cooperative, OP Cooperative, with its subsidiaries and affiliates.
+The

+Group's operations are based on the cooperative principle - cooperation and sharing the fruits of success with everyone.
 Based on its mission, OP Financial Group creates sustainable prosperity, security and wellbeing for its owner-customers and in its operating region by means of its strong capital base and efficiency.
-Its long-term customer-driven approach also enables continuous renewal.
-The Group develops its services and products to meet customer needs.

-The Group has three business segments: Banking, Non-life Insurance and Wealth Management.
+OP Financial Group has three business segments: Banking, Non-life Insurance, and Wealth Management.